ThomasWorkOnline/Quark/README.md

 ```
 class SandboxGame : public Entropy::Application
 {
 	...
 }
 ```
 4. Implement the function Entropy::CreateApplication().
 	If not defined externally, it will not compile!
 ```
 Entropy::Application* Entropy::CreateApplication()
 {
 	return new SandboxGame();
 }
 ```
+Entropy now owns the application.